codevarius/teta/README.md

 # teta
-Code pieces and short programs on python
+Code pieces and short programs on python.